simple-acme/simple-acme.github.io/reference/settings.md

-If your goal is to get a certificate for `example.com` using DNS validation, but the DNS provider for that domain does not support automation and/or your security policy doesn't allow third party tools like win-acme to access the DNS configuration, then you can set up a CNAME from `_acme-challenge.example.com` to another (sub)domain under your control that doesn't have these limitations.
+If your goal is to get a certificate for `example.com` using DNS validation, but the DNS provider for that domain does not support automation and/or your security policy doesn't allow third party tools like simple-acme to access the DNS configuration, then you can set up a CNAME from `_acme-challenge.example.com` to another (sub)domain under your control that doesn't have these limitations.
 [acme-dns](/reference/plugins/validation/dns/acme-dns) is based on this principle,